liberaldart/angular-material-base/README.md

 Step 1: Added ui-router as the library
+As of now, there is no Angular1.x UI router available for Version 1.5.8 version of AngularJS The existing version is depricated because the angular team is trying to bring in some version that they are already implementing for Angular 2.
+I also remember that the Angular 2's routing capabilities are not added to "Angular Cli", the so called scaffolding tool that can be used to add components and stuff into your Angular 2 application on the go
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Lines below this line are the lines from the base repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~